DIY GIS Needs Assessment Guide

 “Engage your community with near-live dashboards and configurable apps.”

-2. Learn the Who’s Who of GIS in Your Organization
+Step 2.
+Learn the Who’s Who of GIS in Your Organization

 GIS is a rapidly evolving technology that can be used in hundreds of different ways—and quite effectively, not only by GIS experts but by GIS beginners as well.
 It’s likely that different groups of people, or even individual people, in your organization use GIS in different ways and have different goals for future GIS use.
 Start by identifying your staff’s different GIS skill levels, how they use GIS, and how they would like to use it in the future.
 We also recommend that you take note of any backlog of work where GIS can help, and whether current staff will be able to take on new tasks that emerge from your GIS needs assessment.
 Your colleagues will thank you when it comes time to develop a strategic implementation plan.